 Yes/No Date Certified

 Establishment certified clear of Legionella.

-Test results, documentation and

-certification available.
+Test results and certification available.

-1. Reception and concierge: Availability of Information and Communication to Guests
+1. Counter: Availability of Information and Communication to Guests

 Yes/No Comments

-Reception staff practicing physical distancing
+Staff practicing physical distancing and

-and regular hand sanitising.
-Reception staff,
+regular hand sanitising.

-porters to wear masks and/or visors
+Staff to wear masks and/or visors.

-Perspex barriers should be installed in the

-reception area with a height of at least 2m

-from the floor.

-Reception desk possesses the telephone
+Counter desk possesses the telephone

 numbers of the public health authorities,

 hospitals and medical centres, public and

 private hospitals for use whenever there is

 the possibility that a guest may be ill.

-Sanitising wipes for guest luggage for use by

-guests/porters.

 Contactless Payment Methods available.

-Central Key Card Deposit Box in Lobby for

-collection and disinfection of room keys.